ssimunic/loginscreen-changer/README.md

-# loginscreen-changer
+# Login Screen Changer

 **NOTE:** Needs to be updated for latest version of game.

-Login screen changer for League of Legends.
+Application for League of Legends client which changes intro login screen.

 ## Technologies
 * C#